The Hidden Cost of Missed Appointment Confirmations

 For many salons, this is even more damaging than the raw numbers suggest.
 Stylists are often self-employed, working on commission or renting chairs.
 When a client no-shows, the stylist doesn't just lose revenue—they lose an entire time slot they could have filled with another customer.

-Client no-shows and cancellations cost the hairdressing industry around $1.2 million every year, according to research by Flossie.
+Online scheduling reduces no-show rates in healthcare settings.
+Client no-shows and cancellations cost the hairdressing industry around $1.2 million every year.
 For every 10 appointments booked, 3 clients simply don't show up—leaving chairs empty and stylists unpaid.

 Home Services Contractors: Weather and Scheduling Challenges